zulip/zulip/docs/production/export-and-import.md

       /home/zulip/deployments/current/scripts/upgrade-zulip-from-git master
       ```

-    * Note that if your server has 2GB of RAM or less, you'll want to read the
-    detailed instructions [here][upgrade-zulip-from-git].
-    It is not sufficient to be on the latest stable release, as zulipchat.com is
+      It is not sufficient to be on the latest stable release, as
+      zulipchat.com runs pre-release versions of Zulip that are often
-    often several months of development ahead of the latest release.
+      several months of development ahead of the latest release.

+      Read the instructions [here][upgrade-zulip-from-git] for more details.

+    * Note that if your server has limited free RAM, you'll want to
+      shut down the Zulip server with `supervisorctl stop all` while
+      you run the import, since our minimal system requirements do not
+      budget extra RAM for running the data import tool.

 2. If your new Zulip server is meant to fully replace a previous Zulip
 server, you may want to copy the contents of `/etc/zulip` to your new